samsch/samuelscheiderich.com/source/Samuel-Scheiderich/index.md

 ## Skills and Tools
 Beside the common web languages (HTML, CSS, Javascript), these are tools I regularly use:
 - React
-- Redux
-- Lodash
 - Babel
 - Webpack
 - Sass (SCSS)
-- Atom
 - ESLint
+- VSCode
+- NodeJS
+- Redux
+- Lodash
 - Symfony/PHP
-- SQL
+- SQL (MySQL/Postgres)
-- NodeJS
 - Many others...

-I have several boilerplate or example projects on Github, which you can find from [my Github profile](https://github.com/samsch), using the name pattern `basic-*`, where "*" is something like "react", "react-redux".
-Most of these use Webpack and Babel, with very little project-specific details and configuration, but including basic production necessities.
+You can check out my open source work on [my Github profile](https://github.com/samsch).

+Send me an email, message me on [Discord](https://discord.gg/DtfkPhU), or you can find me hanging in #reactjs, ##javascript, and #Node.js on Freenode (IRC).
+I can tell you about projects I've worked on, technical solutions, or we can just connect and see where it goes.